Enter your email Address

 Finding Accommodation

-Worldpackers – The BEST way to get free accommodation through a work-trade all around the world.
-Pay a one time fee with my 20% discount and have access to unique accommodation pretty much anywhere you could think of!
+Get a 20% discount off their annual fee and have access to unique accommodation pretty much anywhere you could think of!

 HostelWorld – This is one of the first apps I check when looking for a place to stay.
 It’s easy to use but keep in mind that if you book directly through the hostel, it’s usually cheaper.